 Visiting an art exhibition is like a little treat.
 If that exhibition happens to be really good, then it’s a big treat.
 In any case, there are plenty of them going on all over the world.
-Therefore, I hand picked four of them that seem interesting and intriguing.
+Therefore, I hand picked four art exhibitions to put on the spotlight for they seem interesting and intriguing.
 I think they’re quite worthwhile and if any of you should visit them, I would be delighted if you gave me some feedback on them.
 One of them takes place in NYC, two of them in London and one in Athens, Greece…so take your pick! 🙂

 Toward a Concrete Utopia: Architecture in Yugoslavia, 1948–1980